Visiting Iceland in February | The Ultimate Guide

 In February, going on snorkeling tours in Iceland may seem like an activity only for daredevils.
 But with modern drysuit equipment, it becomes possible for almost anyone.

 The snorkeling location, the Silfra fissure, is open year-round, and it's widely considered one of the top dive sites in the world.
-It's also the only place where you can swim between the continents, as this is the meeting point of the North American and Eurasian tectonic plates!
+It's also the only place where you can swim between the continents at the meeting point of the North American and Eurasian tectonic plates!

 Silfra is located in Thingvellir National Park.
-It's a ravine filled with crystal clear spring water, with visibility that exceeds 330 feet (100 meters), thrusting you into a world of magical blue light and fascinating geology.
+It's a ravine filled with crystal clear spring water, with visibility that exceeds 330 feet (100 meters).
+Once inside, you'll enter an unforgettable world of magical blue light and fascinating geology.

 Photo from Unforgettable Silfra Snorkeling Tour with Underwater Photos & Transfer from Reykjavik

 The only thing that can make this activity more wonderful is being surrounded by snow and ice while you swim.
-Snorkeling in a winter wonderland is a unique opportunity you can only experience in very few places worldwide and even fewer directly between two dividing tectonic plates.
+Snorkeling in a winter wonderland is a unique opportunity that can only be experienced in very few places worldwide.
+Moreover, there are even fewer snorkeling locations directly between two dividing tectonic plates!

 Glacier Hiking in Iceland in February